 Wondering what are the benefits of upgrading and when’s the best time to do it?
-In this handbook, we’ll uncover the advantages you have if you choose to migrate your store to Magento 2, to put an end to the controversies that overshadowed any reason to do so since November 2015 when Magento 2 was released.
+In this handbook, we’ll uncover the advantages you have if you choose to migrate to Magento 2, to put an end to the controversies that overshadowed any reason to do so since November 2015 when Magento 2 was released.

 Magento 1 to Magento 2 Migration

 In this guide, you’ll discover what steps you need to follow to improve your website’s performance, provide your customers with a more secure and appealing shopping environment, and take advantage of all the features Magento 2 offers, to make your business stand out from the crowd.

 Get a grasp on Magento Upgrade fundamentals and find out: